SyafiqAi/syafiqaiman-fe-01221/README.md

 Hover over the search icon in the navbar to get links for the 'search by theater' and 'search by timeslot' pages.

+Empty searches can be made, click the search button to display the search results.

 ## Packages used:

 * Chakra UI